Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 New York overcame a shaky start from Luis Severino and improved to 21-8, the best record in the majors.

-George Springer launched a leadoff homer for Toronto, and Lourdes Gurriel Jr. hit a tiebreaking double in the eighth that helped the Blue Jays take a 5-3 lead.
+George Springer launched a leadoff homer for Toronto, and Lourdes Gurriel Jr. ripped a tiebreaking double in the eighth that helped the Blue Jays take a 5-3 lead.

-No. 9 batter Jose Trevino and DJ LeMahieu drew consecutive one-out walks in the ninth from Jordan Romano (1-2) before Judge sent a hanging 1-2 slider 450 feet into the second deck in left field.
-The big slugger, who hit a walk-off drive from Double-A Trenton in Apri 2015, did a little dance as he approached the plate and was swarmed by excited teammates.
+In the ninth, Jose Trevino and DJ LeMahieu drew consecutive one-out walks from Jordan Romano (1-2) before Judge sent a hanging 1-2 slider 450 feet into the second deck in left field.
+The big slugger, who hit a game-ending homer for Double-A Trenton in April 2015, did a little dance as he approached the plate and was swarmed by excited teammates.

+“It’s a weird feeling.
+You hear the crowd going crazy and you see the bench, you see guys jumping over the railing,” Judge said.
+“A special moment you get to share with them.”

+It was the 10th home run of the season for Judge, who began the night tied for the major league lead.
+His 167 previous home runs were the fifth-most among active players without a walk-off shot.

-Judge and Stanton have homered in the same game 20 times, including the postseason, and the Yankees have won 19 of those games.
+Judge and Stanton have homered in the same game 20 times, including the postseason, and the Yankees have won 19.

-It was the second blown save in 14 chances this season for Romano, who began the night leading the majors in saves.
+It was the second blown save in 14 chances this season for Romano, who entered leading the majors in saves.

+“He’s one of the best closers in baseball,” Blue Jays manager Charlie Montoyo said.
+“He just didn’t have it today.”

 Wandy Peralta (1-0) pitched a hitless ninth for the win.

-Santiago Espinal had an early two-run double — originally ruled a home run — as Toronto quickly built a 3-0 lead against Severino, who started on eight days’ rest.
+Santiago Espinal had an early two-run double — originally ruled a home run before a replay review — as Toronto quickly built a 3-0 lead against Severino, who started on eight days’ rest.

 Yusei Kikuchi pitched five hitless innings before Stanton tied the score in the sixth with a three-run homer off reliever Yimi García that cleared Yankee Stadium’s short right-field porch by just a few rows.
 The 335-foot drive would not have been a home run in any other big league ballpark, according to Statcast.